Tiangong: China’s new space station. What to expect

-Category: Space Hits: 0Chinese astronauts Tang Hongbo, Nie Haisheng, and Liu Boming during ceremony before heading to Tiangong.
+Category: Space Hits: 1Chinese astronauts Tang Hongbo, Nie Haisheng, and Liu Boming during ceremony before heading to Tiangong.
 Image via Roman Pilipey/ EPA/ The Conversation.

 Gareth Dorrian, University of Birmingham and Ian Whittaker, Nottingham Trent University